Sorry, you need to enable JavaScript to visit this website.

 The Law on Youth specifies that for the purposes of carrying out youth activities, improving conditions for personal and social development of young people and including young people in the social life of a community and their informing, associations of young people and associations for young people may be established.

-Both the Law on Youth and the National Youth Strategy 2015-2025 distinguishes the two types of associations that are recorded in the register of the Ministry of Youth and Sport and operating in accordance with the Law on Associations:
+Both the Law on Youth and the Strategy for Youth in the Republic of Serbia for the period from 2023 to 2030 distinguishes the two types of associations that are recorded in the register of the Ministry of Tourism and Youth and operating in accordance with the Law on Associations:

 • Youth organisation is any association whose membership includes no less than two-thirds of young people and whose goals are aimed at young people, pursuant to the Law on Youth.